dotnet/docs/docs/visual-basic/programming-guide/concepts/linq/how-to-query-the-contents-of-files-in-a-folder-linq.md

 ## Compiling the code

-Create a VB.NET console application project, with an `Imports` statement for the <xref:System.Linq> namespace.
+Create a VB.NET console application project, copy and paste the code sample, and adjust the Startup object value in the project properties.

 ## See also